Devourer Demon Hunter PvP Rotation and Playstyle — Midnight (12.0.1)

 9. Use Void Ray Icon Void Ray at 100 Fury.

 Sustained damage is damage you do when your burst cooldowns are not available.
-You will have two priorities depending on if you are in Void Metamorphosis Icon Void Metamorphosis or not.
+You will have two priorities depending on your hero talents.

-The first priority we will cover is when you are outside of Void Metamorphosis Icon Void Metamorphosis and are working to building 35 or 50 souls depending on your talents.
+The priority will cover when you are outside of Void Metamorphosis Icon Void Metamorphosis as Void-Scarred and are working to building 35 or 50 souls depending on your talents.

 1. Our highest priority is always Voidblade Icon Voidblade as this is how we trigger Hungering Slash Icon Hungering Slash.

-2. After that we have Void Ray Icon Void Ray when you have at least 100 Fury./li>
+2. After that we have Void Ray Icon Void Ray when you have at least 100 Fury.

-3. Next in priority is Vengeful Retreat with Voidstep Icon Voidstep from Hungering Slash Icon Hungering Slash./li>
+3. Next in priority is Vengeful Retreat with Voidstep Icon Voidstep from Hungering Slash Icon Hungering Slash.

 4. After that is Hungering Slash Icon Hungering Slash.
 You want to always prioritize your procs and Void Ray over Hungering Slash.